 One of the recurrent issues that Miami business lawyers deal with often involves clients suing for defamation, or vice versa, clients being sued for defamation.
 Defamation, by definition, is the action of damaging the good reputation of someone.
 It usually involves a false statement of fact that was published or spoken with fault, or in other words, as a result of negligence or malice.
 There are various state laws that help define defamation, but most defamation always involves slander—spoken defamation, or libel—written defamation.
 Under Florida Law, an individual needs to prove five elements in order for a statement to be considered defamation.
-The five elements are as follows: 1) a false statement concerning a person or company; 2) the statement was published to a third party; 3) there was an intent to publish the statement by the author of the statement; and 4) actual damages.
+The five elements are as follows: 1) a false statement concerning a person or company; 2) the statement was published to a third party; 3) there was an intent to publish the statement by the author of the statement; 4) actual damages; and 5) the statement must be defamatory.
 With enough substance and facts, the three first elements are often easy to prove, however many struggle to show or prove actual damages.
 This is when business lawyers turn to defamation per se.

 What is Defamation Per Se?